 - To make paste, toast cumin and coriander seeds in skillet until fragrant.
 Use a mortar and pestle (or a spice grinder) to grind spices.

 - In a small food processor, add ginger and pulse until broken into small pieces.
 Add red pepper flakes, smoked paprika, cumin, coriander, garam marsala, and salt.
-Give a couple pulse to incorporate.
+Pulse a couple more times to incorporate.
 Next, add nut oil, tomato paste, and cilantro leaves.
 Pulse until paste forms and everything is well incorporated.
 Set aside.

 - Heat a skillet over medium heat.
 Melt coconut oil and add diced onion, cooking until translucent, 4-5 minutes.
 Add in minced garlic and cook for one more minute.

-- Stir in masala paste and cook for 1-2 minutes, then stir in stewed tomatoes and coconut milk.
+- Stir in masala paste and cook for 1-2 minutes, then add stewed tomatoes and coconut milk.
 Stir together and bring to a boil.

-- Add in lentils and reduce heat to medium low.
+- Add in lentils and reduce heat to low.
 Cook, stirring often, until lentils are tender, 20-25 minutes.
+If liquid has absorbed but lentils are still not tender, add 1/2 cup of vegetable broth and cook until lentils are tender.
 Remove from heat and fold in spinach.

-- Serve with your favorite grain, extra cilantro, and a dollop of greek yogurt.
+- Serve with your favorite grain, extra cilantro, and a dollop of plain greek yogurt.

 Stock up: get the pantry ingredients you will need: coconut milk, stewed tomatoes, red lentils, garam masala

 Plan ahead: Find this recipe in the Naturally Ella Real Plans meal planning upgrade